SysKitTeam/docs-point/releases/data-center/point-2023-4-release-note.md

 ## Improvements & Bug Fixes

+* **Fixed a bug** where the Copy User Permissions action would erroneously copy permission of the source user to all existing team members on private channels where the source user had permissions.
+The issue manifested if:
+  * **Copy memberships in Microsoft Teams private channels option was enabled** when performing the action.
+  * **The selected destination user was recently added to the tenant and not synced in Syskit Point**.
+SharePoint sites and Team memberships were not affected by this issue.
 * **Group Access report was optimized**.
 It now better handles special groups - Everyone and Everyone except external users - and thus loads the selection step faster.
 * **Improved the sensitivity label dropdown** used when creating a provisioning template.
 In some cases, the dropdown would show the sensitivity label GUID instead of a friendly name.
 Instead of the name property, Syskit Point now shows the display name.
 * **Fixed an issue** where owners would get an empty screen with infinite loading animation instead of an appropriate message in case they opened a link to a workspace to which they don't have access.
 Now, the Access Denied message is displayed.